unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Each protocol has its own sub-namespace for its data using canonic name.
 Example: Swarm's protocol canonic name is `bzz` so its records are stored at `dns.bzz.*` namespace.

 Record structure can be different based on the protocol.
 However, all protocols have a common `.hash` record used to reference a content in the distributed network.
 Example: `dns.ipfs.hash` for IPFS protocol.

+See [Browser Resolution How-to](./BROWSER_RESOLUTION_HOWTO.md) for an information how to interpret those records.